opengauss-mirror/docs/content/en/docs/Toolreference/gsql.md

 -   **Connect to the database**: For details, see "Database Usage \> Connecting to a Database \> Using gsql to Connect to a Database \> Remotely Connecting to a Database" in the  _Developer Guide_.

     >![](public_sys-resources/icon-note.gif) **NOTE:**
-    >If the  **gsql**  client is used to connect to a database, the connection timeout period will be 5 minutes.
+    >If the  **gsql**  client is used to connect to a database, the connection timeout period will be 5 minutes by default.
 If the database has not correctly set up a connection and authenticated the identity of the client within this period,  **gsql**  will time out and exit.
     >To resolve this problem, see  [FAQs](#section1780814211263).

 -   **Run SQL statements**: Interactively entered SQL statements and specified SQL statements in a file can be run.